dgiglio84/vgames/README.md

 1. Download and Python: https://www.python.org/downloads/

-2. Download all files in repository and extract them in the same folder.
+2. Download all files from repository.
+Extract them in the same folder.

 3. Run "Install_Libraries.bat"